Hypergeometric Functions over Finite Fields: Classical Hypergeometric Functions

-which is isomorphic to the triangle group $(2,3,6)$.
 The projective monodromy group is isomorphic to the triangle group $(2,2,3)$, which can be identified with the Dihedral group of size $6$.
 This corresponds to the tiling of the sphere depicted below.

+In the above picture, one can think of each darker (respectively lighter) triangle as the image of the upper (respectively lower) half complex plane under the corresponding Schwarz map as described in Theorem \ref{schwarz}.

 Furthermore, when $N=8$, $i=5$, the monodromy group $M(\frac18,\frac58;\frac54;z)$ is $(2,4,8)$ and the projective monodromy group is the triangle group $(2,2,4)$, which can be identified with the Dihedral group of size $8$. \end{Example}